ADablanc/BibHelioTech/README.md

 ## User guide

-## Licence
+## License
-If you use BibHelio_Tech, you agree to use it following these licenses.
+If you use BibHelio_Tech, you agree to use it following these license.

 ## Authors